A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Extensions

-Moreover, by inserting $\lambda^*_k$ in \eqref{eq:qp-dual} and using \eqref{eq:linsystem} one gets that $J_d(\lambda^*_k) = -\tfrac{1}{2}\|u^*_k\|^2_2$, and, since Algorithm \ref{alg:dual-as} is a descent method, $\|u^*_k\|^2_2$ will increase in subsequent iteration, resulting in the lower bounds in Lemma \ref{lem:lowbounds} increasing. \begin{remark} $\|u^*_k\|^2_2$ can also be used to detect cycling in Algorithm \ref{alg:dual-as}, which can occur for ill-conditioned problems due to rounding errors.
-This can be done by checking whether $\|u^*_k\|$ increases every time $\lambda_k^* \geq 0$, which ensures that Algorithm \ref{alg:dual-as} is making progress in each iteration. \end{remark}
+Moreover, by inserting $\lambda^*_k$ in \eqref{eq:qp-dual} and using \eqref{eq:linsystem} one gets that $J_d(\lambda^*_k) = -\tfrac{1}{2}\|M_k^T \lambda^*_k\|^2_2$, and, since Algorithm \ref{alg:dual-as} is a descent method, $\|M_k^T \lambda^*_k\|^2_2$ will increase in subsequent iterations, resulting in the lower bounds in \eqref{eq:low-bound} increasing (and becoming tight once $\mu_k \geq 0$). \begin{remark}[Detecting cycling] $\|M_k^T \lambda^*_k\|^2_2$ can also be used to detect cycling in Algorithm \ref{alg:dual-as}, which can occur for ill-conditioned problems due to rounding errors.
+This can be done by checking whether $\|M_k^T \lambda^*_k\|$ increases every time $\lambda_k^* \geq 0$, which ensures that Algorithm \ref{alg:dual-as} is making progress in each iteration. \end{remark}